azimoto99/Fixerapp/deployment-guide.md

 ## Troubleshooting
 1. **Database Connection Issues**: Check your database credentials and connection string
-2. **Stripe API Errors**: Ensure your Stripe keys are set correctly and are for the right environment (test/live)
+2. **PayPal API Errors**: Ensure your PayPal credentials are set correctly and are for the right environment (sandbox/live)
 3. **Session Issues**: Check that SESSION_SECRET is set and persistent between deployments
 4. **Webhook Failures**: Verify the webhook endpoint is accessible and the secret is correct